wp-plugins/photo-gallery/readme.txt

 2.8.8 Upload files.
 You can upload images from your PC and computer using this feature.
 Multi-upload is also possible here.
 2.8.9 View options: View thumbnails.
 Displays images in Thumbnail view.
 View list.
 Displays images in list view.
-Now let’s explore the individual image options.
+Now let`s explore the individual image options.
 Refer to the buttons on the right side and below.
 2.9 Set Watermark.
 You can apply the created watermark by checking the image you want to add the watermark to and pressing the button.
 The watermark can be created in Options menu of the product.
 2.10 Reset.
 You can reset the images to the default by selecting multiple/all images and pressing this button.
 It will remove all kind of changes, including crop, rotate and watermark.
 2.11 Show order column.
 You can either Drag and Drop images to change the positioning of the images or prefer order column, where you can provide numbering for the images.
 This option is more useful when you have multiple pages of images and it is not convenient to use Drag/Drop.